liip/serializer/README.md

 # Liip Serializer

+**This project is Open Sourced based on work that we did initially as closed source at Liip, it may be lacking some documentation.
+If there is anything that you need or have questions about we would love to see you open an issue! :)**

 The serializer generator produces simplistic PHP functions that handle the conversion between arrays and objects for a specific combination of serializer groups and one API version.
 To do this, the generator uses the JMS serializer annotations on the models.
 You need to specify which models should have such PHP functions.
 In the beginning, we do this